-- some internal working documents;
+- some internal working documents

-Your application may be refused if is considered to be ‘voluminous in nature’, in that it would interfere unreasonably with the operations or performance of the Council.
+Your application may be refused if is considered to be ‘voluminous in nature’, in that it would interfere unreasonably with the operations or performance of the council.

-Before submitting your request, ring the FOI Officer to discuss what you are after, how you want it, fees and charges, timelines, consultation with third parties and exempt documents.
-You should also view the list of documents that are available directly to the public(PDF, 149KB).
+Before submitting your request, ring the FOI Officer on 03 5358 8700 to discuss what you are after, how you want it, fees and charges, timelines, consultation with third parties and exempt documents.
+Council makes a lot of documents available to the public already so before making a request for access, you should first view the list of documents that are available directly to the public(PDF, 129KB) and search our website.

 For more information about FOI, see the Office of the Victorian Information Commissioner website.